ReverseAndBot/Tinder-Bot/README.md

 - Based on the hidden Tinder iOS API.

-- Currently under development (as of October 2024)
+- Currently under development (as of November 2024)

-- Compatible with the lastest Tinder 15.19.0/15.19.1 release
+- Compatible with the lastest Tinder 15.20.0 release

 - Complete SaaS [^1] solution: